mosquito-cr/mosquito/README.md

 ## Project State

-Updated 2020-10-26

-> Stable.
->
-> A few projects are using Mosquito in production, and it's going okay.
+The Mosquito project is stable.
+A few projects are using Mosquito in production, and it's going okay.

->
+There are some features which would be nice to have, but what is here is both tried and tested.

-> If you're using Mosquito, please get in touch.
+If you're using Mosquito, please [get in touch](https://github.com/mosquito-cr/mosquito/discussions) on the Discussion board or [on Crystal chat](https://crystal-lang.org/community/) with any questions, feature suggestions, or feedback.

 ## Installation